elastic/elastic-agent/docs/elastic-agent-gke-autopilot.md

 > Elastic Agent is installed in namespace `elastic-agent`

-5. **Step 5: Install Kube-state metrics**
+6. **Step 6: Install Kube-state metrics**

-> Kube-state Metrics is needed to be installed in the same namespace as Elastic Agent
+> Kube-state Metrics needs to be installed in the same namespace as Elastic Agent

 ```bash
 git clone git@github.com:kubernetes/kube-state-metrics.git